Chronic Lymphocytic Leukemia (CLL): Stem Cell Transplant

 Having the transplant

-You may be admitted to the hospital the day before your transplant.
+You may be admitted to the hospital the day before the transplant process starts.

-You will then have to wait for your stem cells to start multiplying.
-You may have to stay in isolation away from people to avoid getting an infection.
-Once the part of your white blood cell count (absolute neutrophil count) reaches a safe level, you can come out of isolation and then eventually go home.
+You'll then have to wait for your stem cells to start multiplying.
+You may have to limit your time around people to avoid getting an infection.
+Once part of your white blood cell count (the absolute neutrophil count or ANC) reaches a safe level, you can usually go home.
 This may happen within several weeks, or it may take longer.
 Sometimes you can have this done as an outpatient.

-You will need to have your blood drawn often to check your blood cell count for the next several weeks.
+For the next few months, you'll need to have your blood drawn often to check your blood cell counts.
 This can be done on an outpatient basis.

 What is a mini-transplant?

-A mini-transplant is a type of allogeneic transplant that's sometimes used for a person with high-risk CLL who can’t tolerate a standard stem cell transplant.
-It’s also called a nonmyeloablative transplant.
-Or it may be called a reduced intensity allogeneic transplant
+A mini-transplant is a type of allogeneic transplant that's sometimes used for a person with high-risk CLL who's older or isn't well enough to have a standard stem cell transplant.
+It’s also called a non-myeloablative transplant or a reduced-intensity allogeneic transplant

-The treatment is done with a lower dose of chemotherapy or radiation.
+The treatment is done with lower doses of chemotherapy and radiation.
 This doesn't fully destroy the cells in the bone marrow.
-But it’s enough to suppress the immune system.
+It’s just enough to suppress or weaken the immune system.
 Then you get donor stem cells.
-These stem cells later develop an immune reaction to the leukemia cells and kill them.
+These stem cells take over the bone marrow.
+They develop an immune reaction to the person's remaining stem cells and any remaining CLL cells and kill them.
 Because this treatment uses lower doses of chemotherapy or radiation, it often has less severe side effects.
-Older adults or people with other health problems can often tolerate this treatment better.

 Possible short-term side effects